Without exception, there was no town that harbored a more disreputable gang of desperadoes and outlaws than did Las

 By that time, the Santa Fe Trail was being traveled frequently, allowing entrepreneurs to send their wares westward while enterprising Las Vegans traded eastward.
-For the travelers along this rustic path, Las Vegas was a welcome site, as it was the first town of any size after 600 miles of travel from Kansas.
+For the travelers along this rustic path, Las Vegas was a welcome sight, as it was the first town of any size after 600 miles of travel from Kansas.
 These many traders, along with other pioneers and prospectors, demanded whiskey and women, for which the town readily complied.

 The army remained in Las Vegas until moving to Fort Union, about 20 miles north of the city, in 1851.
 Built to protect the Santa Fe Trail from Indian raids, the new fort further encouraged the growth and development of Las Vegas, as the army bought supplies for the several hundred soldiers and civilians stationed at the fort.

 The Santa Fe Trail offered jobs and the many town merchants prospered during this time, growing to over 1,000 people by 1860.
 During the next two decades, its population quadrupled as it established itself as a major trade center.

 But the era was also riddled with disagreements between the Spanish, the new Anglo emigrants, and the local Apache.
 When the Atchison, Topeka, and Santa Fe Railroad reached the settlement in 1879, it was the biggest city between San Francisco and Independence, Missouri.